z93blom/adventofcode/src/README.md

-# Advent of Code (2015-2015)
+# Advent of Code (2015-2020)
 My C# solutions to the advent of code problems.
+(My solutions are in the "solutions" branch.
+The master branch contains the scaffolding).
 Check out http://adventofcode.com.

 ## Dependencies